Bramall Hall

-Bramall Hall is a largely Tudor manor house in Bramhall, Stockport, Greater Manchester, England.
-Its oldest parts date from the 14th century, with additions from the 16th and 19th centuries.
+Bramall Hall is a manor house in Bramhall, Stockport, Greater Manchester, England.
+Largely Tudor in design, its oldest parts date from the 14th century, with additions from the 16th and 19th centuries.
 It is a notable example of the timber-framed buildings found throughout the historic county of Cheshire.
 The house functions as a museum and its 70 acre of landscaped parkland (Bramhall Park) are open to the public.

 The manor of Bramall was first described in the Domesday Book in 1086, when it was held by the Massey family.
 From the late 14th century, it was owned by the Davenports, who built the present house and remained lords of the manor for about 500 years.
 In 1877 they sold the estate of nearly 2,000 acres to the Manchester Freeholders' Company, a property company formed to exploit the estate's potential for residential building development.
 The hall and a residual park of over 50 acres was sold on by the Freeholders to the Nevill family of successful industrialists.

 In 1925 it was purchased by John Henry Davies and then, in 1935, acquired by Hazel Grove and Bramhall Urban District Council.
 Following a local government reorganisation in 1974, Bramall Hall is now owned by Stockport Metropolitan Borough Council, which describes it as "the most prestigious and historically significant building in the Bramhall Park Conservation Area."